alifiaganjaraharja/-Kaggle--HotelRevenue-ProfitabilityAnalysis/README.md

 | 2                             | 1558000                     | 1735000                        | 90.0                              |
 | 7                             | 1554000                     | 1800000                        | 86.0.                             |

-Based on the result above, January recorded the highest marketing spend at 1,850,000, and it also yielded the highest marketing ROI, which is at 90.91%.
-This suggests that January's marketing campaigns were the most effective by generating more revenue per unit of marketing spend.
-However, July had the lowest ROI at 86.33%, indicating less efficiency in converting marketing spend into revenue.
-So my recommendations are to analyze January's marketing strategy (channel mix, timing, targeting) and consider applying similar tactics in other months, and re-evaluate July's marketing approach for potential inefficiencies or overspending.
+Based on the results above, January recorded the highest marketing spend at 1,850,000 and also achieved the highest marketing ROI at 90.91%.
+This suggests that January's marketing campaigns were the most effective, generating more revenue per unit of marketing spend.
+Conversely, July had the lowest ROI at 86.33%, indicating lower efficiency in converting marketing spend into revenue.

+My recommendations are to analyze January’s marketing strategy—including channel mix, timing, and targeting—and consider applying similar tactics in other months.
+Additionally, July’s marketing approach should be re-evaluated for potential inefficiencies or overspending.

-6. **Market Segment Performance**: Finding out how each market segment performs for this hotel is also important, so that the hotel management can know which segment to focus on that leads to a higher occupancy rate.
-Here is my analysis of it.
+6. **Market Segment Performance**: Understanding how each market segment performs is crucial for hotel management to identify which segments contribute most to occupancy rates.
+Below is my analysis of market segment performance.

 | **Guest Type**                | **Average ADR**             | **Average Occupancy Rate**     | **Average Review Score**          |
 |-------------------------------|-----------------------------|--------------------------------|-----------------------------------|
 | Business                      | 124.83                      | 0.78                           | 4.57                              |
 | Leisure                       | 124.68                      | 0.77                           | 4.56                              |

-Average Daily Rate (ADR) is slightly higher for Business guests with 124.83 compared to Leisure 124.68, indicating both segments are nearly equal in revenue contribution per room night for this hotel.
-However, the Occupancy Rate is originally higher for Business guests, suggesting consistent room utilization from this segment.
-Review Scores are also slightly better from Business guests (4.57 vs. 4.56), hinting at a comparable but possibly more consistent satisfaction level among business travelers.
-While both guest types perform similarly, the business segment edges out slightly in profitability and satisfaction.
-So, my recommendation for this hotel is to consider maintaining a strong relationship with corporate clients and ensuring business-related amenities are prioritized.
-But also still might want to improve satisfaction for the leisure segment through experience-focused services, for example, packages and personalization.
+The Average Daily Rate (ADR) is slightly higher for business guests at 124.83 compared to 124.68 for leisure guests, indicating that both segments contribute almost equally in revenue per room night.
+However, the occupancy rate is higher for business guests, suggesting more consistent room utilization from this segment.
+Review scores are also slightly better among business guests (4.57 vs. 4.56), hinting at a comparable-but—possibly more consistent—satisfaction level.

+While both guest types perform similarly, the business segment edges out slightly in profitability and guest satisfaction.
+Therefore, my recommendation is for the hotel to maintain strong relationships with corporate clients and prioritize business-related amenities.
+At the same time, the hotel should look for ways to improve satisfaction among leisure guests by offering experience-focused services such as personalized packages and add-ons.

-7. **Booking Channel Insights**: Just like other key metrics, Booking Channel Insights is also one of the most important key metrics because hotel management can use this data to get a better understanding of where most customers finally book their rooms.
-Here is my analysis of it.
+7. **Booking Channel Insights**: Like other key metrics, booking channel insights are crucial because they help hotel management understand where most customers make their final room bookings.
+Below is my analysis.

 | **Guest Type**                | **Total**                   |
 |-------------------------------|-----------------------------|
 | Direct                        | 62                          |
 | OTA                           | 47                          |

-Based on the data above, direct bookings account for a larger share of the total reservations (62 vs 47), indicating that many guests prefer to book directly with the hotel, possibly due to loyalty programs, personalized offers, or perceived trust.
-However, higher volume doesn't always necessarily translate into better occupancy (for more detail, I'll explain and show the data where Direct showed more no-shows and booking-checkin gaps).
+Based on the data above, direct bookings account for a larger share of total reservations (62 vs. 47), indicating that many guests prefer to book directly with the hotel, possibly due to loyalty programs, personalized offers, or greater trust.
+However, a higher booking volume does not necessarily translate into better occupancy.
+(For more details, I will explain and show data where direct bookings had more no-shows and booking-to-check-in gaps.)

 [📄 View the visualization of Booking Channel VS Booking trend here](https://github.com/alifiaganjaraharja/-Kaggle--HotelRevenue-ProfitabilityAnalysis/blob/main/BookingChannel_Vs_BookingTrend.pdf)

 As shown in the visualization above, a higher volume of total bookings via the Direct channel does not necessarily lead to better occupancy.
 Compared to the OTA channel, the booking-to-check-in gap is larger for Direct bookings.
 This trend is also reflected in the total check-ins between the two channels.

-So my recommendation on this is, first to strengthen the Direct channel by addressing the high no-show rate, consider flexible yet firm cancellation policies, payment guarantees, or automated reminder systems.
-And second, to leverage OTA success by maintaining a strong presence and possibly offering exclusive value-added services to encourage OTA users to convert into repeat Direct bookers.
+My recommendations are twofold: first, strengthen the Direct channel by addressing the high no-show rate through flexible yet firm cancellation policies, payment guarantees, or automated reminder systems; and second, leverage the OTA channel’s success by maintaining a strong presence and potentially offering exclusive value-added services to encourage OTA users to become repeat Direct bookers.

 8. **Guest Country Trends**: Another important key metric I analyzed in this hotel dataset is guest country trends.
-This is important because it can help inform several strategic decisions.
-Here's my analysis of it.
+Understanding these trends is crucial as it can inform several strategic decisions.
+Below is my analysis.

 | **Guest Country**             | **Total_Guest**             |
 |-------------------------------|-----------------------------|